-1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 653 Lapse rate of renewals: 2.
-Board and committee expenses This covers the meeting costs of the National Board, including its committees which have the delegated authority to make decisions about individual registered health practitioners.
-Costs include sitting fees, travel and accommodation while attending 3.
-Legal, tribunal costs, and expert advice These costs are incurred in the management of complaints against practitioners (notifications).
+1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 739 Lapse rate of renewals: 2.
+Board and committee expenses This covers the meeting costs of the National Board and its committees which have the delegated authority to make decisions about individual registered health practitioners.
+Costs include sitting fees, travel and accommodation while attending meetings for the Board 3.
+Legal, tribunal costs, and expert advice These costs are incurred in the management of complaints against practitioners (notifications), statutory offences and registration matters.
 The costs do not include the significant Board and committee costs, including sitting fees, related to notifications.
-These expert advice are included in '2' above.
+These are included in '2' above.
 Also not included are the material staff costs in each state and territory office relating directly to notifications.
 These are included in "indirect expenditure" below.
 4. Accreditation Accreditation expenses include the costs of funding provided to the Board's Accreditation Committee for accreditation functions and related projects.
 5. Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
-This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work publication of material to guide the profession, such as the Board's newsletter Board member professional development, and policy development and projects.
-6. Indirect expenditure The proportion of business as usual indirect costs allocated to the Board is 0.099%.
-This reflects the implementation of the Paramedicine profession partway through 2018-19.
-The full year percentage reduction in allocated costs will be higher.
-The percentage allocation for the Board in 2017/18 was 0.10%.
-In addition, indirect costs include a one off cost of implementing a major information systems replacement program.
+This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work publication of material to guide the profession, such as the Board's newsletter Board member professional development policy development and projects.
+6. Indirect expenditure The proportion of business as usual indirect costs allocated to the Board is 0.098%.
+The percentage allocation for the Board in 2018/19 was 0.099%.
+In addition, indirect costs include a one-off cost of implementing a major information systems replacement program.
+The project is ongoing and should be completed in FY 2019-20.
 Indirect costs are shared by the National Boards based on an agreed formula.
 The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
 Costs include salaries, systems and communication, property and administration costs.
 AHPRA supports the work of the National Boards and committees by employing all staff and providing systems and infrastructure to manage core regulatory (registration, notifications, compliance, accreditation and professional standards) and support services in eight state and territory offices.
-The 2018/19 AHPRA business plan sets out AHPRA's objectives for 2018/19 and how they will be achieved.
+The 2019/20 AHPRA business plan sets out AHPRA's objectives for 2019/20 and how they will be achieved.